gabrielfalcao/lettuce/docs/reference/terrain.rst

 @after.harvest
 ^^^^^^^^^^^^^^

-this hook is ran right after lettuce finish harvesting your Django tests.
+This hook is ran right after lettuce finish harvesting your Django tests.
 It can be very useful for shutting down previously started browser drivers (see the example above).

-the decorated function takes a list of :ref:`total-result` objects.
+The decorated function takes a list of :ref:`total-result` objects.

 .. doctest::